iamstefanstoyanov/dvauto-repairs-project/README.md

 # DVMI LTD — Auto Repair Shop Website

 A responsive single-page application built for a professional car and van repair garage.
-Designed with a mobile-first approach, clean UI, and optimized performance to effectively showcase services, business information, and customer contact options.
+Designed with a mobile-first approach, clean UI, and optimized performance to showcase services, business information, and customer contact options.

 ## Live Demo